hscrocha/CodeClonesActivity/README.md

 ![Dude-Task2](./images/dude-short-duplicate.png)

+Look at the general statistics for the clones in this run by going to meny 'Search' -> 'Statistics'.

 **Questions:**
 - How easy was it to use this tool?
 - Did the tool detect more or fewer duplicates than you?